tdegeus/GooseFEM/docs/theory/readme.rst

 Momentum balance
 ----------------

-We continue with our balance equation and add inertia an damping to it:
+We continue with our balance equation and add inertia and damping to it:

 .. math::